 Whether personal information on both clients and volunteers is kept in a branch office or elsewhere, it needs to be kept secure.
 Paper information needs to be stored in a locked facility, accessible only to those entitled to see it.
-For information stored on computers, associations like ours are exempt from registering under the French equivalent of Data Protection legislation.
+For information stored on computers we refer you to the above policies.

 Where personal information is held on the computer we are required to inform clients of this.
 They are entitled to view the information, and to correct or delete if they so desire.

 The organisation and its members cannot be held responsible for maintaining the confidentiality of information which is already in the public domain.